Disney Vacation Club

 When you compare such an investment against a DVC purchase, the results will depend on a number of factors, including your vacation habits (how much time will you be spending at Disney World, Disneyland and other DVC resorts in the next 35-50 years? what kind of lodgings do you prefer?), the initial buy-in cost, the annual dues (be sure to account for annual dues increases), and any interest you would be paying if you finance the purchase.

 Every family can generate a different scenario.
-I’ve done some calculations based on certain assumptions, and the results are listed below.
+We’ve done some calculations based on certain assumptions, and the results are listed below.
 The assumptions include NOT financing the purchase.
-I also assumed there would be equivalent annual increases in dues, resort rates and cost to rent points.
-Most importantly, I assumed you didn’t get any incentives at buy-in.
+We also assumed there would be equivalent annual increases in dues, resort rates and cost to rent points.
+Most importantly, we assumed you didn’t get any incentives at buy-in.
 If you were able to buy your points at a reduced “incentive” price, a DVC purchase would be even more attractive than described below.

 In the following scenarios, DVC purchase beats investing the money (buy-in amount plus annual fees) and paying cash for your annual vacations: